What is incentive compensation?

 • They must have opportunities to sell and a chance to showcase their unique brand of hustle.

-Incentive compensation can be a valuable tool both during recruitment and after your hires are hard at work.
+Incentive based compensation can be a valuable tool both during recruitment and after your hires are hard at work.
 Do your part to create an effective system by being totally transparent.
 Every employee should know what types of compensation are on the table and how they can exponentially higher earnings.

 Why hand out incentive compensation?